Kabir1240/Kabir1240/README.md

 #### 👦 ABOUT ME

 I'm **Kabir**.
-I recently graduated from Monash University with a Bachelor's in Computer Sciences.
-Since then, I've been trying to grow my portfolio and enhance my coding and analytical skills as much as I can.
+I hold a Bachelor’s in Computer Science from Monash University and have since been dedicated to expanding my portfolio and honing my skills in software development.
+With experience in React, Python, JavaScript, C#, and Django, I focus on full-stack development while continuously improving my coding and analytical abilities.
+I'm passionate about solving real-world problems and staying up-to-date with new technologies to deliver scalable and maintainable solutions.

 ## Connect with Me